Zillode/OSCeleton-KinectSDK2/README.md

 What is this?
 -------------

-As the title says, it's just a small program that takes kinect skeleton data from the KinectSDK (v2) framework and spits out the coordinates of the skeleton's joints via OSC messages.
+As the title says, it's just a small program that takes Kinect skeleton data from the KinectSDK (v2) framework and spits out the coordinates of the skeleton's joints via OSC messages.
 These can can then be used on your language / framework of choice.